helium/HIP/0040-validator-denylist.md

 A new board will be selected under the DeWI banner, working title Proof of Coverage Committee.

-- Known community members with demonstrated experience in the following areas, POC mechanisms, Cyber security, Onchain analysis and gateway development, as well as publicly trusted community members to secure openness.
+- Known community members with demonstrated experience in the following areas, POC mechanisms, Cyber security, Onchain analysis and gateway development, as well as publicly trusted community members to secure openness will be chosen to form the committee and vote on action.
 - The committee will produce the first list of its kind to be automatically included with the validator software.

 ### Validator Usage